Rule Change: Open

 When AEMO intervenes in the market by activating the Reliability and Emergency Reserve Trader (RERT) or issuing a direction, two kinds of compensation may be payable: one is directed participant compensation (only relevant to directions) and one is compensation for participants affected by (or dispatched differently as a result of) the RERT or a direction.

-The Commission’s draft rule relates to the second kind of compensation – referred to in broad terms as “affected participant compensation”.
-It follows from two rule change requests submitted by AEMO.
+On 24 September 2020, the Commission published a draft rule concerning the second kind of compensation – referred to in broad terms as “affected participant compensation”.
+It followed two rule change requests submitted by AEMO.

 Rule change request from AEMO